huggingface/frp/README.md

 ### Prerequisites

 * Have a server (e.g. EC2 machine on AWS) that is running Linux and connected to the Internet.
 Most servers (e.g. a `t2-small`) should do, we recommend having at least 2 GB of RAM and 8 GB of disk space.

 ### 1. Install Docker (v.
 20.10 or higher)

-If you are running Ubuntu, you can do this by running these commands sequentially in the terminal:
+If you are running Ubuntu, you can do this by running these commands sequentially in the terminal after you have SSH'd into the server:

 ```console
 sudo apt update